 The first thing you need to know is how much space you have and how many different raised beds you want.
 I’m all about frugal raised bed gardening that is functional as well.

 We have also used old feed bunks and big tractor tires to make our raised beds, which is really kind of cool.
 I love using the tractor tires because you get a round shape of the raised bed.
-It’s really neat to grow pretty veggies such as beets with they’re pretty purple beet tops and radishes and onions and different round vegetables like that.
-It makes it fun to grow those.
+It’s really neat to grow pretty veggies such as beets with their pretty purple beet tops.

 Choosing Soil and Filling Your Beds